aws-greengrass/aws-greengrass-nucleus/RECIPE_REFERENCE.md

 2. Container node: the place holder will be replacedd by the serialized JSON String representation for that container.
 Note the JSON string usually contains double quotes.
 If you are using it in the command line, make sure you escape it appropriately.
 3. `null`: the placeholder will be replaced as: **null**
-4. missing node: the placeholder **will remain**.
+4. Missing node: the placeholder **will remain** unchanged.

 You can use this variable to provide a configuration value to a script that you run in the component lifecycle.

-2. {artifacts:path}
+1. {artifacts:path}:
 The root path of the artifacts for the component that this recipe defines.
 When a component installs, AWS IoT Greengrass copies the component's artifacts to the folder that this variable exposes.
 You can use this variable to identify the location of a script to run in the component lifecycle.

-3. {artifacts:decompressedPath}
+1. {artifacts:decompressedPath}:
 The root path of the decompressed archive artifacts for the component that this recipe defines.
 When a component installs, AWS IoT Greengrass unpacks the component's archive artifacts to the folder that this variable exposes.
 You can use this variable to identify the location of a script to run in the component lifecycle.
 Each artifact unzips to a folder within the decompressed path, where the folder has the same name as the artifact minus its extension.
-For example, a ZIP artifact named models.zip unpacks to the {{artifacts:decompressedPath}}/models folder
+For example, a ZIP artifact named models.zip unpacks to the {artifacts:decompressedPath}/models folder

 ##### Use Direct Dependencies' variables
 If a component has dependencies, it sometimes require reading its dependencies's info at runtime, such as configuration and artifact path.